jcranston/coding-challenges/ai_context/new_problem.md

    - Import from `.solution` (e.g., `from .solution import ...`).
    - Do not ask the user if you should write out the test file—this is always required.
    - **CRITICAL: Test files should check for `None` results and skip assertions for unimplemented solutions.**
+   - **CRITICAL: All test cases must exactly match the problem constraints and guarantees.**
+   - **CRITICAL: Verify that test inputs produce the expected outputs according to the problem rules.**
+   - **CRITICAL: If the problem guarantees "exactly one solution", ensure test cases have exactly one valid solution.**
+   - **CRITICAL: If the problem requires exact matches (not approximations), ensure test cases reflect this.**
+   - **CRITICAL: Double-check that test case comments accurately describe the expected behavior.**
 4. **Update `README.md`:**
    - Use the following sections:
      - Problem